 Modern corporate legal teams are turning to e-billing because it improves accuracy, saves time, and increases outside counsel guideline compliance rates.

 Legal e-billing is the electronic submission, review, approval, and payment of legal invoices.
 It streamlines the traditional paper-based billing process by leveraging technology to manage and track legal expenses more efficiently.
 This is particularly beneficial for in-house legal departments that manage a significant volume of invoices every month from various law firms.

-How Legal E-billing Elevates Legal Operations
+How Legal E-Billing Elevates Legal Operations

 - Centralized repository: Invoices submitted by email are difficult to manage.
-It’s easy to lose them in inboxes and difficult to retrieve them when they get sent to the wrong person.
+It’s easy to lose them and difficult to retrieve them when they get sent to the wrong person.
 In-house legal teams eliminate those risks by transitioning to a legal electronic billing system that automatically routes invoices to the correct approver and tracks the invoice’s approval status.

-What an Effective Legal E-billing Process Looks Like
+What an Effective Legal E-Billing Process Looks Like

 An effective legal e-billing process aims to streamline the invoicing and payment process between in-house teams and their outside counsel, increase visibility into spend, and ensure accurate tracking and reporting of legal expenses.
 Each element—from standardizing your invoice forms to soliciting feedback for continuous improvement—contributes to the transformation of your legal department into a strategic business partner than can confidently control costs and save time by automating routine tasks.

 In a well-designed e-billing solution, law firms can submit their invoices electronically through a secure portal.
 This stage often includes automatic validation checks that screen for common errors or non-compliance with billing guidelines and significantly reduce the time spent on manual checks.